and Board of Commissioners

 SPD has a Citizen's Police Academy, which is a 10-week training

-an inside look at the SPD.
+program to give citizens an inside look at the SPD.
 Graduates may become members of

 the Citizen's Police Academy Alumni Association, which is